 I have experienced both product training and sales skill training first hand, as a participant and, in recent years, as a facilitator.
 I can say with confidence I know them both inside out.
 Each has its place in driving results, but I have come to realize that, at least when it comes to selling digital media, sales training drives results faster and further.

 I remember, just a few years ago, one of our largest clients simultaneously purchased digital media product training from one vendor and digital media sales skill training from us.
 A year later, they canceled the product training and focused exclusively on the sales skill training we were delivering, because they saw clearly which initiative was powering their sales team forward.
 I see the real world results in every digital workshop I facilitate.
 We spend very little time on the details of the specific products salespeople have, and most of our time on understanding needs and how to converse, collaborate, and configure.
-Since 2012, we have helped our clients generate close to $5 million in new digital business in just the first 90 days following our sales skill workshop.
+Since 2014, we have helped our clients generate close to $19 million in new digital business in just the first 90 days following our various digital sales skills workshops.
 Far more was generated in months and years following.

 Don’t Train Just for the Sake of Training